Skip to main content

 About Bravo

-The clearest reason to consider Bravo is that combination of accessible pricing and confirmed recognition.
-The restaurant is listed with a Michelin Guide Nordic Countries 2026 Plate, which gives it an external trust signal without changing the verified price category.
+The clearest reason to consider Bravo is that combination of accessible pricing and recognition.
+The restaurant is listed with a Michelin Guide Nordic Countries 2026 Plate, which gives it an external trust signal without changing the price category.
 Choose it when you want Norwegian cooking in Stavanger and a setting that does not require formal dress.

 Stavanger is the setting for a low-pressure celebration

-Bravo is a Stavanger restaurant, its verified profile points to a practical city dinner choice rather than a heavily formal occasion.
+Bravo is a Stavanger restaurant, its profile points to a practical city dinner choice rather than a heavily formal occasion.
 For visitors building a Stavanger food weekend, it pairs naturally with a broader look at our full Stavanger restaurants guide, especially if the plan is to compare Norwegian cooking across different levels of formality.

 Nearby planning also matters.
 If dinner is one part of a Stavanger trip, keep the evening centered in the city rather than overloading it with transfers.
 Pair the restaurant decision with our full Stavanger hotels guide and, if the group wants a second stop, our full Stavanger bars guide.
 Daytime planners should check current local options before locking dinner.